 - Not allowing children to post any personal details.

 - Limiting the amount or kinds of photos they post.

-- Setting an amount of time they can spend on social media.
+- Setting amounts of time they can spend on social media.

-- Restricting which social media sites they can utilize.
+- Restricting which social media sites they can use.

-- Only allowing them to follow or friend people they know in person, like classmates or family members.
+- Allowing them to follow or friend only people they know in person, like classmates or family members.